aadityaincode/Deep-Notes/CONTRIBUTING.md

 ```bash
 npx eslint src/
 ```
-- **Sentence Case**: We use `eslint-plugin-obsidianmd`'s rule for sentence-case in UI strings.
-For example, use "Generate questions" instead of "Generate Questions".
+- **Title Case**: We use Title Case for UI button labels and headings.
+For example, use "Generate Questions" instead of "Generate questions".
 - **Brand Names**: Standard brand names like "Gemini" and "Ollama" are whitelisted for specific capitalization cases.

 ### Obsidian API Conventions